DIPlib/diplib/src/documentation/features.md

 The standard deviation of the grey-value image intensities across the object.
 A fast algorithm is used that could result in catastrophic cancellation if the mean is much larger than the variance, see `dip::FastVarianceAccumulator`.
-If there is a potential for this to happen, choose the `"Statistics"` feature instead.
+If there is a potential for this to happen, choose the \ref intensity_features_Statistics feature instead.

 \subsection intensity_features_Statistics Statistics
 The mean, standard deviation, skewness and excess kurtosis of the grey-value image intensities